federicomrossi/7545-Grupo-05-Weepo/www.app/README.md

-# Weepo - RESTfull API
+# Weepo - Server

-Here is maintained the API of Weepo, used by the dashboard site as a service to login the users into the dashboard and get the data.
+Here is maintained the server of Weepo, used to serve the dashboard site used by users to manage their campaings.

 ## Development